magicalee/test1/README.md

 ##test1
-Test1 is a simple game on java.I used what I have learned now to write it which just like the Minesweeper Flags installed in window.
+Test1 is a simple game on java.I used what I have learned now to write it which is just similar to the Minesweeper Flags installed in window.

 ##Getting start
     ./cd src